machinateur/website/templates/markdown/blog/standard-roman-numerals-made-easy-in-php.md

+# Roman numerals made easy

 It's not always easy to understand and manage roman numerals.
 In this post, I'll showcase a library allowing for easy conversion between integer and roman numeral format.

 > A PHP library to convert ordinary integers to roman numerals (and back).
 Just like that.